 The system functions via a series of continually or periodically operating recycle flows.
-It can accept a periodic input of food wastes from a Host and discharges a tertiary treatment quality effluent.
+It can accept a periodic input of nutrients, such as food or aquaculture wastes, and discharges a tertiary treatment quality effluent.
 The system can operate with a long hydraulic detention time of 100 days or more.
-While having a location on a small farm associated with the Host or a sewer connection is preferable the Demo can use periodic land application or truck its final effluent wastewater to a nearby municipal wastewater treatment plant.
+While having a location on a small farm associated with the university or a sewer connection is preferable the Demo can use periodic land application or truck its final effluent wastewater to a nearby municipal wastewater treatment plant.
 All of these options will be dependent on local and state regulations and permitting requirements.
 However, the extremely high quality of the effluent should make this a very manageable issue.